mike1shef/testersassessment-android/README.md

 - The manifest sets `allowBackup="true"`.
 - The toolchain is old: Gradle 6.1.1, Android Gradle Plugin 4.0.1, Kotlin 1.3.72.

-## Out of scope and possible next steps
+## Out of scope

 - The Jenkins pipeline only runs `./gradlew testDebug` (local JVM tests); it does not run the Espresso suite.
 Running the UI tests in CI would need a `connectedDebugAndroidTest` stage against a pinned emulator, which is a pipeline change beyond this assignment.
-- The app has no network layer or API and does not request the INTERNET permission, so API tools such as Postman, WireMock, or Charles would have nothing to exercise here.
 - Non-functional testing (startup and scrolling performance, security, release monitoring) is not meaningful for this stub, but would matter for a real application.

----

-## Original assignment brief

-We are looking for Automation Engineers that have the mindset "only the sky is the limit" and "automation doesn't stop at testing, it's just a beginning!" ;)

-The purpose of this test assignment is to assess the applicant's automation skills, allowing him/her to show the best they can do and how fast they can learn.
-It is an open assignment.
-There is no the right answer and there is no end goal other than proving yourself.
-Surprise us!

-Make sure that you give detailed comments or descriptions of your tests.
-When the assignment is complete, please push your solution to Github(Gitlab) and send us the link.

-If you have any questions, please contact us back.
-Good luck.

-PS.
-We don't expect you to spend weeks (and sleepless nights) on doing it.
-Lets see how far you can get in 6-10 hours.
-We want to see how you approach and solve problems.

-PSPS.
-Please use mobile native tools.
-(Tests written on Java are accepted too)